Kirker Butler: Career

-He has been nominated for 3 Emmy Awards for his work on "Family Guy", "The Cleveland Show", and Only Murders in the Building.
+He has been nominated for 3 Emmy Awards for his work on Family Guy, The Cleveland Show, and Only Murders in the Building.

 He is the author of the novel Pretty Ugly.

 In 2020, he was added to the Barn Theatre, Michigan's wall of fame, having studied at the school in 1992 and 1993.

+In March 2026, it has been announced that he will be the co-creator (alongside Seth MacFarlane) of the upcoming Family Guy spin-off Stewie, which has been greenlit for two seasons.